Japan–China Joint Communiqué: Japan's relations with ROC

-Taiwan was under Japanese rule from 1895 to 1945.
-After the Korean War, the Japanese government during the Yoshida Cabinet lost its hope of establishing substantial relations with Peking, and instead began taking into consideration the prospect of signing a peace treaty and establishing diplomatic normalization with Taipei.
+Taiwan was under Japanese rule from 1895 to 1945, which was relinquished thereafter to the Republic of China following Japan's defeat in World War II.
+After the Republic of China's retreat to Taiwan, the Japanese government during the Yoshida Cabinet lost hope of establishing substantial relations with the Chinese Communist Party in Beijing, instead considering the prospect of signing a peace treaty and establishing diplomatic normalization with the new Republic of China, which had by now lost the Chinese Civil War and retreated to Taipei, Taiwan.
 Japan at the time also carried the debt of gratitude to Nationalist China, as Chiang Kai-shek made the announcement of "returning virtue for malice" (uramini mukuiruni tokuwo motte suru) and repatriated all the Japanese troops.
-As a result, on 25 April 1952, according to the Yoshida Letter, "the Japanese government has no intention to conclude a bilateral treaty with the Communist regime in China", and later the Japan-ROC Peace Treaty was signed.
-During this time in the early 1950s, Japan was put under pressure by the US to not recognize the newly established PRC which was at war with the US in Korea, and instead recognized the government of ROC led by Chiang Kai-shek as the legitimate government of China.
-Tokyo then signed a peace treaty with Taipei as a proof to this close tie.
+As a result, on 25 April 1952, according to the Yoshida Letter, "the Japanese government has no intention to conclude a bilateral treaty with the Communist regime in China", and later the Treaty of Taipei was signed.
+It was signed as Japan was under pressure by the United States to not recognize the newly established People's Republic of China due to their role in the Korean War, instead recognizing the government of ROC led by Chiang Kai-shek as the legitimate government of China with this treaty.